 Does Swellegant sealer protect gold leaf from scratching and tarnish?
 What about paint on the surface of clay?
 And I’ve seen that you recommend DuraClear UltraMatte, will this work for sealing metal leaf?
 Grateful Clayer

 It’s a funny thing about using a varnish to protect something that’s on the surface of polymer clay.
 Polymer clay is plastic.
 And varnish is a very thin layer of another plastic, applied over it.
 That thin layer of plastic will easily be scratched off if you dig at it.
 Just imagine if you applied varnish onto a vinyl beach ball…you wouldn’t expect it to protect it from being punctured, would you?
 It’s kinda the same thing.
-Varnish will certainly protect metal leaf from being oxidized because it prevents air from getting to it.
+Varnish might protect metal leaf from being oxidized because it prevents air from getting to it.
 But it won’t allow the metal leaf to be strong as steel or anything.
+You can still scratch it off if you dig at it.

 For earrings?
 Any compatible brand of varnish should work just fine.
 But it won’t work for something that needs true durability such as a keychain or coaster or something that gets knocked around a lot.